SCION HTTP Forward Proxy

 • If you are running the forward proxy as a local proxy, please follow the localhost configuration instructions to integrate it with your browser.

-Build for MacOS and install
+Build for MacOS

 • Build the plugin by running the following command in the root directory of the repository: